jaxxstorm/leebriggs.co.uk/_posts/2022-05-08-learning-to-love-yaml.md

 I've been very open about the fact that I don't consider myself a talented software engineer.
 I've said before that I didn't _truly_ understand programming constructs like [Object orientation](https://en.wikipedia.org/wiki/Object-oriented_programming) until I joined Pulumi.
 What I mean to say here is that I _get_ this argument.

 What I don't understand about this argument is that people seem unwilling to admit that the world is fundamentally changing.
-Its my opinion that the people who truly loathe Pulumi don't want to admit they don't understand the languages very well.
+It's my opinion that the people who truly loathe Pulumi don't want to admit they don't understand the languages it supports very well.
 They're worried that adopting Pulumi is going to put them out of a job.
-I could never prove this of course, but I believe it because _I_ believed it.
+I could never prove this of course, but I believe it because _I also_ believed it.

 Here's the truths nobody wants to admit.

 **There are more "software engineers" than there are "infrastructure engineers" (or DevOps engineers, SREs, Platform Engineers, whatever you want to call them) and they need to ship their software.**

-***The vast majority of those software engineers don't want to bolt templates on top of configuration languages or use a DSL they can only use for one purpose.***
+**The vast majority of those software engineers don't want to bolt templates on top of configuration languages or use a DSL they can only use for one purpose.**

 So if you're an infrastructure engineer clinging on to your DSL, you might want to consider the idea you're the [Betamax](https://en.wikipedia.org/wiki/Betamax) of the tech industry.
-Even if you're _right_ about configuration languages being the _right_ way to define infrastructure, the entire industry is moving away from them ([AWS CDK](https://aws.amazon.com/cdk/) and [Terraform CDK](https://www.terraform.io/cdktf) are the investment in them are just proof positive of this) and you're going to get left in the dust, complexity be damned.
+Even if you're _right_ about configuration languages being the _right_ way to define infrastructure, the entire industry is moving away from them ([AWS CDK](https://aws.amazon.com/cdk/) and [Terraform CDK](https://www.terraform.io/cdktf) and the investment in them are just proof positive of this) and you're going to get left in the dust, complexity be damned.

 ## Breaking the marmite spectrum

-If you've gotten this far, you might be forgiven for thinking "This is just another post about how much you hate YAML Lee, you twat", but its going somewhere, I promise.
+If you've gotten this far, you might be forgiven for thinking "This is just another post about how much you hate YAML Lee", but I promise we're going somewhere.

-Pulumi's additional of YAML is in my mind, the perfectly designed way to help users with _both_ of these problems.
+Pulumi's additional of YAML is in _my_ mind, a great, balanced addition designed to help users with _both_ of these problems.
 Here's why.

 ### The abstraction problem

-If we all with the idea that infrastructure is complex, its difficult to understand how Pulumi YAML solves that problem.
-Its entirely possible to define a complex set of services using YAML, such as this example of running something in Azure Container Apps
+If we all agree with the idea that infrastructure is complex, it's difficult to understand how Pulumi YAML solves that problem.
+It's entirely possible to define a complex set of services using YAML, such as this example of running something in Azure Container Apps

 ```yaml
 name: azure-app-service